 The E.U. has started handing out fines for noncompliance, including a whopping £183 million ($226 million USD) fine against British Airways for a breach of consumer data.
 The CCPA went into effect in January 2020.
-So far, no fines have been handed out.
 The laws had an impact well beyond their borders.
 GDPR applies to anyone that does business or communicates with E.U. residents.
 CCPA does the same when it comes to protecting California consumers.

-These laws forced companies to make substantive changes to their policies, procedures, and infrastructure.
+These laws forced companies to make substantive changes to their policies, procedures, and infrastructure to meet consent management requirements.
 Analysts at Berkeley Economic Advising and Research estimates the cost for U.S. companies to comply with CCPA could top $55 billion.
 Both laws, however, were just the beginning.
 More than 16 states are evaluating potential legislation to protect consumer data.
 10 states have introduced bills.

 A State by State Look at Pending Data Privacy Legislation